 - there are other exceptional circumstances that the relevant Ofsted regional director decides are grounds for a deferral

 Further information on deferrals

 Ofsted puts the interest of children and learners first.
-It is only in the exceptional circumstances set out above that we would consider granting a deferral of inspection.
-For example, we would never defer an inspection for commercial reasons.
-The nature of the circumstances should be recorded fully.
+It is only in exceptional circumstances, such as those set out in the previous section, that we would consider granting a deferral.
+Anyone requesting a deferral should explain fully the nature of the circumstances in their request.

-In the case of illness of the headteacher, centre manager, childcare provider, nominated individual or similar authority, the relevant director will determine whether the inspection will take place.
+In the case of a deferral request made due to the absence or illness of the headteacher, centre manager, childcare provider, nominated individual, registered manager and/or registered provider, or similar authority, the relevant Ofsted regional director will determine whether the inspection or visit will take place.

 Deferral of section 8 monitoring inspections of maintained schools and academies

-In the case of a section 8 monitoring inspection for a school judged to require improvement, we consider that the contribution of the headteacher is important in finding out the likely future support and challenge for the school.
+In the case of a section 8 monitoring inspection for a school judged to require improvement, to have serious weaknesses or to require special measures, we consider that the presence of the headteacher is important in helping inspectors understand the school’s improvement journey.

-We may, therefore, defer the section 8 monitoring inspection if the headteacher is out of school, unless the headteacher is absent for a prolonged period of time, for example, due to ill-health.
+We may, therefore, defer the monitoring inspection if the headteacher is out of school, unless the headteacher is absent for a prolonged period, for example due to ill health.

 Deferral of independent school inspections